H2xDev/GodotVMF/docs/installation.md

         - 0 - Do nothing
         - 1 - Collate by name - Use materials that already exists in the project.
 Otherwise the fallback material will be used.
         - 2 - Import directly from mod folder.
 Already imported materials will be ignored.
+        - 3 - Sync mod folder materials with the project.
+It will create new materials and update existing ones in the mod folder.
+            - Requires VTFCmd utility to be defined in the config.
     - `ignore` - List of materials that should be ignored during import.
     - `fallbackMaterial` - Path to the material *.tres that will be used as a fallback for ignored materials.
     - `defaultTextureSize` - The size of the texture that will be used in case of missing texture.